une-s/MakeChat-Enhancinator/README.md

 - Corrected the message on karma boost completion: Next available in 4 hours, not 6 hours
 - Added sound notification setting: "Someone sends a private msg"
 - Corrected the message when unable to send declares: Win raffle, not earn more karma
+- Added support for multiple of the same (basic) emoticons